RDixonCodes/RDixonCodes/README.md

 - 👋 Hi, I’m Rickie Dixon
-- 👀 I’m interested in all things architecture related, learning to code and new experiences.
+- 👀 I’m interested in all things architecture related, learning more about coding and new experiences.
 - 🌱 I’m currently learning GO(lang).
 - 📫 How to reach me rhdixon79@gmail.com